 The U.S. Supreme Court ruled Monday that states can legalize sports betting, breaking up Nevada’s monopoly on the practice.

 The court upheld the legality of a 2014 New Jersey law permitting sports betting at casinos and racetracks in the state and voided the federal Professional and Amateur Sports Protection Act.
 Some states see sports betting, like lotteries, as a potentially important source of tax revenue.
+This is great for sites like Betting.com that offer tips and tricks into all sorts of sports betting, including odds, statistics and the best bet you should go for, have a look on their NJ sports betting page.

 The Supreme Court justices struck down the entire federal law on a 6-3 vote, with Justices Ruth Bader Ginsburg, Sonia Sotomayor and Stephen Breyer dissenting.